StinanH/RestaurantManager/README.md

 Creates a new menuitem using restaurants id and menu id.
 ```
 {
-  "name": "string",           <- name of dish/drink/item on menu
+  "name": "string",           <- Mame of dish/drink/item on menu
-  "category": "string",       <- subcategory if any (for example soup, drink..)
+  "category": "string",       <- Subcategory if any (for example soup, drink..)
-  "description": "string",    <- description of content
+  "description": "string",    <- Description of content
-  "amountAvaliable": 0        <- amount of dishes made (not currently in use)
+  "amountAvaliable": 0        <- Amount of dishes made (not currently in use)
 }
 ```
 ## Restaurant